digitaldrummerj/digitaldrummerj.me/content/posts/2022/032122-dotnet-core-auto-mapper.md

 AutoMapper as configured above only works as expected if our input and output objects have the same property names and the mapping configuration is correct.

-In future post, we will look at how to write a unit test for our mapping configuration to make sure that profile is correct and we will look at how to configure our mapping when property names do not match between the input and output object.
+In [part 2](/aspnet-core-automapper-testing) in the series, we will look at how to write a unit test for our mapping configuration to make sure that profile is correct.
+Then in part 3 of this series, we will look at how to configure our mapping when property names do not match between the input and output object.